bestmethod/goproxy/README.md

 * add custom default action using wild regex grab
 * custom listen forward path for proxy
 * rewrite host header during requests
+* static website hosting
+* basic php website hosting using fastcgi (NOTE: if the website relies on .htaccess files for URL rewrites or other such voodoo, this will not work - clue in the BASIC)

 ### Note
 Rules are evaluated top to bottom.
 If a match is found, that rule will be executed.